mk12/sicp/notes/text.md

       x)))
 ```

-> The Monte Carlo method consists of choosing sample experiments at random from a large set and then making deductions on the basis of the probabilities estimated from tabulating the results of those experiments.
-(306--307)
+> The Monte Carlo method consists of choosing sample experiments at random from a large set and then making deductions on the basis of the probabilities estimated from tabulating the results of those experiments. [@3.1.2]

 - We can use the Monte Carlo method to approximate $π$, knowing that the probability that two randomly chosen integers have 1 as their GCD is $6/π^2$.
-- If we had to use `rand-update` directly, our Monte Carlo program would "betray some painful breaches of modularity" (308).
+- If we had to use `rand-update` directly, our Monte Carlo program would betray some painful breaches of modularity.

 > The general phenomenon illustrated by the Monte Carlo example is this: From the point of view of one part of a complex process, the other parts appear to change with time.
 They have hidden time-varying local state.
-If we wish to write computer programs whose structure reflects this decomposition, we make computational objects (such as bank accounts and random-number generators) whose behaviour changes with time.
-We model state with local state variables, and we model the changes of state with assignments to those variables.
-(309)
+If we wish to write computer programs whose structure reflects this decomposition, we make computational objects (such as bank accounts and random-number generators) whose behavior changes with time.
+We model state with local state variables, and we model the changes of state with assignments to those variables. [@3.1.2]

 ### 3.1.3: The Costs of Introducing Assignment